xlicl/CSSCD/readme.md

 /core contains the .do files that are used to generate the dataset.
 /analysis contains the .do files of individual research projects and papers.

-The raw data is stored on a shared HKUST OneDrive folder, /Xiangning LI - CSSCD.
+The raw data is stored on a shared HKUST OneDrive folder.

 ## Example workflows